 OVERALL FINANCIAL POSITION AND RESULTS OF OPERATIONS

-Governmental Activities

-The governmental activities generated \$35,166 in program revenues and \$631,325 of general revenues, and incurred \$678,543 of program expenses.
-This resulted in a \$12,052 decrease in net assets.
-This decrease is less than the decrease from the year ended June 30, 2010.
-This decrease in not very different from the Net Change in Fund Balance since the School's capital asset purchases were approximately the same as its depreciation expense.
+Governmental Activities.
+The governmental activities generated \$64,121 in program revenues and \$563,879 of general revenues, and incurred \$681,169 of program expenses.
+This resulted in a \$53,169 decrease in net position.

 THE SCHOOL'S INDIVIDUAL FUNDS